 She finds Pvt.
 Gobbi's ogling and awkward compliments endearing, this might have more to with him being a Wide-Eyed Idealist and Adorkable.

 Gilligan Cut: Happens to Crosby after he finds out about Henrietta's secret mission and Guiche volunteering to tag along:

 Crosby: "Your observations are noted.
 But my conditions are clear.
 I'll help in this mission, and even bring Louise and her familiar along, but (Guiche) stays behind.
 And that's final." (cut to the next day, with him leading the column, including Guiche) Crosby: (shaking his head) "I must be losing my edge."

-Noodle Incident: Even though its alluded to in the flashbacks, as of yet we still don't know what happened to Walker in Kabul that traumatized him and paved the way for his undoing in Dubai.
+Even though it's alluded to in the flashbacks, as of yet we still don't know what happened to Walker in Kabul that traumatized him and paved the way for his undoing in Dubai.

 The mutiny between the Exiles and the Damned which happened shortly after the 33rd's botched evacuation is alluded to, but not explained.

 The Obi-Wan: The Weaver of Fate is this to Crosby, appearing to him in dreams to give him advice and encouragement on his quest to become the hero.

 Papa Wolf: Crosby really doesn't like people abusing Saito, or threatening Louise.